 COMMUNICATIONS:

-A. Notice of Public Hearing for the Zoning Hearing Board Appeal No ZN-21-2020 that will be held on December 10, 2020 at 7:00 pm, regarding a request by Giuseppe and Gina Casamassa, 428 Spaniel Lane, Jefferson Hills, PA 15025, requesting a variance for their property, lot and block 562-J-20.
+Notice of Public Hearing for the Zoning Hearing Board Appeal No ZN-21-2020 that will be held on December 10, 2020 at 7:00 pm, regarding a request by Giuseppe and Gina Casamassa, 428 Spaniel Lane, Jefferson Hills, PA 15025, requesting a variance for their property, lot and block 562-J-20.
 The property is zoned R-2, Low Density Residential District.
 The appellants are requesting a variance to Zoning Ordinance 712, Section, 202.2.e – Front Yard Setbacks, applicants are requesting a front yard setback of 26’ for an existing front porch that was constructed without a Zoning Permit, rather than the required minimum setback of 35’.

 Notice of Public Hearing for the Zoning Hearing Board Appeal No ZN-22-2020 that will be held on December 10, 2020 at 7:30 pm, regarding a request by Nathan DePierre, 2084 Laurel Ridge Drive, Jefferson Hills, PA 15025, lot and block 768-H-3.
 The property is zoned R-1, Residential-Agricultural District.
 The appellants are requesting a variance to Zoning Ordinance 712, Section, 902.9.c – Fences on Single Family Lots (Other than Swimming Pool Enclosures).
 The ordinance states that fences (which are at least fifty percent (50% see-through) and which are not in excess of four (4) feet in height may be constructed in the rear and side yards if located at least one (1) foot off property line.
 Appellant is requesting a five-foot (5’) fence in their rear and side yards without a pool or hot tub that will be 50% see-through.